effjy/krakken/README.md

 Krakken-2048 Abyssal takes a third path: **use the SPN core to establish provable bounds, then layer ARX mixing specifically to destroy the algebraic structure the SPN core creates.** Each architectural component addresses the cryptanalytic weakness of the other.
 The invariant subspace analysis in the accompanying paper proves this works: the periodic-word symmetries preserved by the linear+S-box skeleton are completely eliminated by the ARX Pressure layer and round constants.

+To our knowledge, Krakken-2048 Abyssal is the first 2048-bit permutation to achieve both full bit-level diffusion (minimum 927 active bits, mean 1024) and maximal algebraic degree saturation (2047) within two rounds.
+This rapid convergence is a direct consequence of the SPN-ARX hybrid composition: the GF(2⁸) MDS layer provides wide-trail bounds with branch number 9, while the ARX carry chain in the Pressure step amplifies algebraic degree to the theoretical maximum in a single round.

 ---

 ## Round Function (8 Steps × 10 Rounds)